-The Company incurred oil and natural gas exploration costs of \$122,536 (2019 - \$309,982) and purchased equipment of \$nil (2019 - \$531) during the three months ended April 30, 2020.
+The Company incurred oil and natural gas exploration costs of \$150,104 (2020 - \$119,099) during the three months ended April 30, 2021.
 Pursuant to the terms of the farm-in agreement for the Mount Evans project in Kansas, the Company has completed the requirement to finance a 3D seismic shoot over approximately 5,700 acres at an estimated cost of US\$420,000, and drill the first well to casing point to a depth of approximately 4,700 feet or the bottom of the Arbuckle Formation for an estimated cost of US\$135,000.
-Completing and equipping the first well and all operations on subsequent wells will be paid for by the Company proportionate to its 65% working interest.
+All operations on subsequent wells will be paid for by the Company proportionate to its 65% working interest.